microsoft/pai/contrib/pai_vscode/README.md

 * Job List

     You can view jobs in OpenPAI cluster.
-The lists refreshs periodically, and the icon shows the status of each job.
+The lists refresh periodically, and the icon shows the status of each job.
 You can open a job in browser with double clicking it.

 ![job list](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/job-list.png)